 1. You can now track across both your web and your app.

 Previously, you had to use Google Analytics for your website tracking and Firebase for your app tracking.
-Now you can do it all together in one place.
+Now you can do it all together in one place (website and app).
 Less martech = happy marketer.

 2. Enhanced measurements based on events.

 Previously, GA just tracked basic events automatically and anything else had to be set up manually in GA and in Google Tag Manager.
 In fact, in the old GA, everything was really just a hit and events were a type of hit.
 But that gets pretty complicated, so if you want to read more about it, check out this blog post about setting up events in GA4.